SosnoviyBor/ShelfControl/README.md

 ### Shops Are Not Libraries

-In book shops you need to actually buy books before reading them.
+In bookshops, you actually need to buy books before reading them.
 A book is considered buyable if:

 - It has a living NPC owner (unloaded NPCs don't count)
 - The owner sells books

-By default the only option to read a buyable book is to actually buy it, but you can enable an additional disposition check in the settings.
-Then if your disposition with bookseller is high enough, he might allow you to read it.
+By default, the only way to read a buyable book is to purchase it, but you can enable an additional disposition check in the settings.
+If your disposition with the bookseller is high enough, they may allow you to read it.

 ### Other People's Homes Are Not Libraries

-Regular people won't charge you.
-They also won't let you touch their personal shelves.
+Regular folks won't charge you, but they also won't let you touch their personal shelves.
 Maybe if you befriend them, they'll be less restrictive?

 A book is considered owned if:

-- OR it has a living NPC owner (unloaded NPCs don't count as owners)
+- It has a living NPC owner (unloaded NPCs don't count)
-  - It will be available to read if owner's disposition is high enough (configurable, 80 by default)
+  - It becomes readable if the owner's disposition is high enough (configurable, 80 by default)
-- OR it is faction-owned and there's anyone nearby
+- OR it is faction-owned and someone from that faction is nearby
-  - It will be available to read only when you advance far enough in the faction that it becomes free for you (vanilla behavior, unaffected by the mod)
+  - It becomes readable only when your rank is high enough for the faction to treat its items as free for you (vanilla behavior, unchanged)
+  - Books owned by Temple and Imperial Cult are free to read.
+All PT factions are supported too.

 ### Libraries Might Actually Be Libraries

-It wouldn't make sense if you couldn't read in places that encourage reading.
+It wouldn't make sense if you couldn't read in places designed for reading.
 These include:

 - **Libraries** - cell name contains `library`
 - **Temples** - cell name contains `temple`
-- **Imperial cult shrines, chapels, etc**
+- **Imperial cult shrines, chapels, etc.**
-  - OR cell name contains `chapel`
-  - OR cell name contains `shrine`
+  - Cell name contains `chapel` or `shrine`
-  - OR the cell has an Imperial shrine (any activator with `shrineimperial` script) AND the book is owned by a member of the Imperial Cult faction / a `Priest` class NPC
+  - OR the cell has an Imperial shrine (any activator with the `shrineimperial` script) **and** the book is owned by an Imperial Cult member or a `Priest`-class NPC

 ### Context-sensitive In-Game Messages

 Vendors will yell at you!
 You will question your actions!
-Ordinators will call you scum for a reason now!
+Ordinators will call you scum - for a reason this time!
-And so much more...
+And much more...

 ## Requirements

-You need to play on one of the supported languages:
+You need to play in one of the supported languages:

 - English

-If you want to add support for other languages, you need to add translation only for the `ShelfControl_cells` part of localization (which is just a couple lines long).
+If you want to add support for more languages, you only need to translate the `ShelfControl_cells` part of the localization (which is just a few lines).

 ## Compatibility

 Books with scripts attached to them are ignored by default, so it shouldn't conflict with any mwscripts.
-Though, it's toggleable if you feel particularly risky.
+Though, it's toggleable if you feel particularly brave.

 Might conflict with other lua mods that alter owned book activation (similar to this mod).
 Though I haven't encountered any yet.

-Confirmed to be compatible:
+Confirmed compatible:

 - [OpenMW Animated Pickup and Shop Around](https://www.nexusmods.com/morrowind/mods/54585) by **taitechnic** - Doesn't affect books at all
 - [Book Pickup](https://www.nexusmods.com/morrowind/mods/46625) by **NullCascade and Zackhasacat** - Alters only unowned books
+- TR, SHotN, PC by **Project Tamriel Team** - Explicit support for factions and classes added by these mods

 ## Known Issues

-Since you can no longer open certain owned books, to steal them you'll need to do it with open inventory using the cursor.
-And due to current limitations of Lua API this cannot be changed yet.
-The best I can offer so far is an option to disable restrictions for scrolls.
+Since you can no longer open certain owned books, you'll need to steal them via open inventory using the cursor.
+Due to current Lua API limitations, this cannot be changed yet.
+The best I can offer for now is an option to disable restrictions for scrolls/paper/newsletters/etc.

 ## Other Mods to Enhance Your Reading Experience